Redesigning how businesses act on their performance with AI coaching

 recommendation completion rate (2% → 6%)

-of hoteliers in the test group stayed in the new version
+of hoteliers decided to stay in the new version

 83.1 SUS score